-What was I thinking to go without a bicycle for 4 years?
+What in the world was I thinking to go without a bicycle for 4 years?

 Sure I was dirt poor during that time – but, no matter – the bike should have always been priority number one.
 After riding passionately for 17 years recently I stopped for four long years.

-Mentally I was hooked from that point on, but didn’t purchase a bike until I moved to New York City a couple years later.
-My first bike was a white Cannondale aluminum-frame 12-speed I think it was.
+Mentally I was hooked from that point on but didn’t purchase a bike until I moved to New York City a couple of years later.
+My first bike was a white Cannondale aluminum frame 12 speed I think it was.
 I became addicted to cycling in a bad way from that point on.

 Bicycling became my passion.
 My outlet for stress and my key to molding my body for endurance exercise, and eventually leading me to do bike races and triathlons.

-There are so many things about biking that makes it such an awesome activity…
+There are so many things about biking that make it such an awesome activity…

-I’m a superhero on my bicycle.
+SuperVern – I’m a superhero on my bicycle.
 I feel like nothing can touch me – I’m invincible.
 I can beat cars, motorbikes and any other bicyclist on the road.
-I’m flying through reality’s three dimensions like I’m carving up a 30-footer at Waimea on Oahu’s North Shore.
-I’m Jet Li working my way effortlessly through sixteen bad guys to get where I’m going.
+I’m flying through reality’s 3 dimensions like I’m carving up a 30 footer at Waimea.
+I’m Jet Li working my way effortlessly through 16 bad guys to get where I’m going.
 I’m SuperVern on the bike.
 I don’t get the superhuman feeling while running, swimming, playing soccer or during any other activity – just cycling.

-I think the coolest thing about bicycling for the masses is that it’s such a low intensity workout almost anyone can ride for two hours easy.
+I think the coolest thing about bicycling for the masses is that it’s such a low-intensity workout almost anyone can ride for 2 hours easily.
 Even if you’re riding easy you’re likely burning 300 calories per hour.
-About same as walking, except you’re seeing and experiencing a different world on the bike.
+About the same as walking, except you’re seeing and experiencing a different world on the bike.

-Once you build up your stamina you can be doing four hours on a bike pedaling easily.
+Once you build up your stamina you can be doing 4 hours on a bike pedaling easily.
 That’s 1,200 calories gone in one day!

-If you get serious about it – or really want to have fun with it and challenge yourself you’ll be doing two or three hours at a good effort and burn 1,200-2,000 calories.
+If you get serious about it – or really want to have fun with it and challenge yourself you’ll be doing 2-3 hours at a good effort and burn 1,200-2,000 calories.

 Cycling is, to me – the greatest activity for my health, freedom, and mental well-being.
 It’s something that I’ll never again be without.
 I’ve made that promise to myself today.
 Cycling is THE ULTIMATE form of exercise because it’s just such a blast, on top of all the other benefits.